indentlabs/gpt-3-experiments/experiments/ability-generator/README.md

 In all, the success rate for abilities is currently disappointing.
 The prompt needs further work before being production-ready.

-Recommended temperature for our use-case: 0.75
+Recommended temperature for our use-case: None, but 0.75 comes the closest.
+All temperatures need work before being production-ready.